jtwirly/solarpanelfaultdetection/README.md

 ### Creating Your Own Model
 1. **Prepare Your Dataset**
-   - Collect ~50+ images per category
+   - Collect ~50+ images per category.
+You could find a dataset through a website like Kaggle or create your own dataset.
    - Ensure diverse conditions (lighting, angles, distances)
    - Include both positive and negative examples
    - Label your images consistently